Business

 2. Fake Windows Updates

-The ransomware in these emails is termed “Cyborg” and it can encrypt all of your files and programs without your knowledge.
+The ransomware in these emails is termed “Cyborg”, and it can encrypt all of your files and programs without your knowledge.

-Unfortunately, basic antivirus software can’t detect and block these types of phishing emails.
+Basic antivirus software can’t detect and block these types of phishing emails.
 Therefore, you need one with proper internet security to protect you from these attacks.

 3. Ransomware as a Service

-Unfortunately, the RaaS industry is also growing rapidly, showing how easy it can be to infect businesses, despite the attackers having no previous knowledge.
+The RaaS industry is also growing rapidly, showing how easy it can be to infect businesses, despite the attackers having no previous knowledge.

 4. NotPetya

-Many consider this ransomware software as one of the most dangerous malware attacks on the Internet.
+Many consider this ransomware software as one of the most dangerous malware attacks on the internet.
 This is because it has a record of infecting the master boot record of a Windows-based system, leaving users with no way to access their account.

 5. Bad Rabbit

 Bad Rabbit is a virus that spreads as a result of downloading a fake Flash player update.
-The virus attacks the system with a drive and denies users from accessing any data until they pay money to the hackers.
+The virus attacks the system with a drive and prevents users from accessing any data until they pay money to the hackers.
 Only when the money is paid does it decrypt the data and give users back their business information.

-This ransomware shares similar code and exploits with NotPetya and when it was used, it mainly targeted media companies in Russia and Ukraine.
+This ransomware shares similar code and exploits with NotPetya, and when it was used, it mainly targeted media companies in Russia and Ukraine.

 6.WannaCry